-The greater Cascade Range appears to include both volcanic and non-volcanic peaks from British Columbia south through Washington, Oregon, and into California.
+The greater Cascade Range including volcanic and non-volcanic peaks from British Columbia south through Washington, Oregon, and into California.

 2020-12-26 – AIARE Avalanche Rescue